 - Glass Ionomer Fillings (made of glass and acrylic; good for children; more likely to crack or wear)

 If your tooth decay or damage is considered significant or affecting your ability to chew properly, your dentist may recommend the placement of an inlay or onlay.
 Also known as partial crowns, these are considered indirect restorations and will require two visits to complete.

 The first visit will include tooth preparation and dental impressions.
 Your custom restoration will be manufactured in a dental lab to Dr. Cook ’s specifications.
 Once complete, you will return to the office for final placement.
 At this time, we will permanently secure the inlay or onlay to restore your smile and your oral health.

 Continue with your oral hygiene plan.
 Make routine visits for cleanings.
 Brush and floss your teeth at least twice a day.
 Be sure to use fluoride toothpaste and antibacterial mouthwash.

-Dr. Todd Robinson and the team at Tarheel Family Dentistry will restore your smile.
+Dr. Sarah Cook and the team at Tarheel Family Dentistry will restore your smile.
 Dental fillings are only one of the many cosmetic options offered to our patients.
 Contact us today to schedule an appointment.